WWE News: Roman Reigns Going To ‘SmackDown,’ ‘The Big Dog’ Welcomes The Change?

 The rumors about Roman Reigns going to SmackDown have long been in the air over at the WWE, but now, it looks like the latest WWE news report has confirmed that The Big Dog is being shipped off to the blue brand.
 While fans of Monday Night Raw will, no doubt, be disappointed that they will no longer be getting an eyeful of the hottest wrestler in modern history, it’s a better career move for Reigns in the long run.
-What’s more, it looks like Reigns has come to terms with that move and, in fact, is welcoming it, at least if the latest reports are to be believed!
+What’s more, it looks like Reigns has come to terms with that move, and in fact, is welcoming it, at least if the latest reports are to be believed!

 Good morning everyone.
 Gm. to my handsome @WWERomanReigns and the #RomanEmpire.
 Everyone have a wonderful weekend stay safe and God bless BT pic.twitter.com/btKhYLRFC2